- Curricular Initiatives

 Columbia Business School

-The Reuben Mark Co-Curricular Series: For Fall 2019, the Business School will pilot the Reuben Mark Co-Curricular Series featuring a set of workshops offered throughout the year which builds up our students' leadership skillset by teaching them the particular strategies or ‘how-tos’ of leadership on a variety of topics.
+The Leadership Co-Curricular Series: The Business School is piloting the Leadership Co-Curricular Series featuring a set of workshops offered throughout the year which builds up our students' leadership skillset by teaching them the particular strategies or ‘how-tos’ of leadership on a variety of topics.
 This series will allow for more opportunities for our students to put theory from the classroom into practice.

 Spring 2020 Workshops: